pbofonseca/monzo/README.md

 or
 `dbt deps && dbt docs serve --port 8081`

-To access the lineage view, open the model and click `View Lineage Graph` at the top of the page.
+To access the lineage view, open the model and click `View Lineage Graph` at the bottom of the page.

 ---